What Are the Most Common Boiler Fuel Types?

 When it comes to boilers, various models are often distinguished by what type of fuel is used to power them.
 It’s always important to note the kind of fuel a boiler needs because it can often make an essential difference in your operating costs.
 It can also make a difference in your environmental impact, so it’s important to be familiar with all of the various types of boiler fuel.

 Coal, for instance, is a common boiler fuel.
 It can even be distinguished further between lumps of coal and crushed coal, with the latter kind burning more efficiently in most cases.
-Of course, we know that coal isn’t always the cleanest of fuels, although it has its advantages at times and remains a common source of energy for boilers.
+Of course, we know that coal isn’t always the cleanest of fuels, although it has its advantages at times and remains a common source of energy for power plants.
+But, it is being phased out in the industrial sector due to evolving emissions requirements.

-There are also a large number of boilers that run on gas and/or oil.
+There are also a large number of boilers that run on gas and/or oil, known as dual fuel.
 Of course, within this group of boilers, there are distinctions among fuel types.
 Natural gas, propane and #2 fuel oil are the most prevalent.
+These are mostly used due to fuel curtailments from the facility’s local gas company during the winter months when fuel is most used and a backup source is required.

 Finally, some boilers forsake the more traditional types of fuel altogether in favor of biomass.
 These are less common fuel types applied by environmentally progressive companies that utilize items like wood chips, corn husks, and various plant materials that surprisingly can be used to fuel boilers.